kamu-data/helm-charts/README.md

 Official [Helm](https://helm.sh) charts for deploying [Kamu](https://kamu.dev) components in [Kubernetes](https://kubernetes.io).

 ## Using
+[Helm](https://helm.sh) must be installed to use the charts.
+Please refer to Helm's [documentation](https://helm.sh/docs) to get started.

+Once Helm has been set up correctly, add the repo as follows:

+  helm repo add kamu https://kamu-data.github.io/helm-charts

+If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
+You can then run `helm search repo kamu` to see the charts.

 See [Kamu Node documentation](https://docs.kamu.dev/node/) for architecture overview and deployment instructions.

 See [kamu-deploy-example](https://github.com/kamu-data/kamu-deploy-example) repository for recommended Infrastructure-as-Code setup.